iranzo/iranzo.github.io/content/blog/2020/2020-02-08-lego-speed-champions-2020.en.md

 ## Wrap up

-I liked the new models (except for the wheels and the price increase), and will probably consider the Jaguar and Lamborghini (I specially like the Lamborghini Huracán Super Trofeo).
+I liked the new models (except for the wheels and the price increase), and will probably consider the Jaguar and Lamborghini (I especially like the Lamborghini Huracán Super Trofeo).

 Regards and enjoy your builds!